grafana/grafana/docs/sources/enterprise/http_api.md

 `POST /api/reports/email`

 Generate and send a report.
 This API waits for the report to be generated before returning.
-You are recommended to set the client's timeout to 60 seconds or more.
+We recommend that you set the client's timeout to at least 60 seconds.

 This API endpoint is experimental and may be deprecated in a future release.
 On deprecation, a migration strategy will be provided and the endpoint will remain functional until the next major release of Grafana.